vibhakargupta26/Algorithms/README.md

 # Algorithms
 C code for some basic algorithms
 This repository has been created for some basic tutorials in Algorithms using C language.
 Everyone is open to contributions and can add to this repository for it's strengthening.
+Any cotributions to this repository would be of great help.